keithalewis/math/monad.md

 is not in the domain of $f$.
 This is an improvement over setting a global `errno` but the programmer still has to check all possible return values.
-If the library implementing `f` changes then new error codes might be added that the programmer needs to change their code to take into account.
+If the library implementing `f` changes then new error codes might be added that requires the programmer to change their code to take into account.

 Another problem with this approach is that `f` is not a _pure_ function.